turingschool/career-development-curriculum/module_two/2003_career_journal.md

 4. Complete your [Flower Exercise final worksheet here](https://docs.google.com/document/d/1ETSoRT-BxMH-cTWzbk1inRESmYHGnpbz0DgBHgmAJ-4/edit?usp=sharing)

-5. Write an updated vision statement here (what new things have you discovered this week to incorporate into your vision statement?):
+5. Write a refined vision statement here (what new things have you discovered this week to incorporate into your vision statement?):

 ### Mod 2 Week 3: